 Water heating is a major contributor to your total energy consumption.
 Save by using less hot water, turn down the thermostat on your water heater, or insulate your water heater.
 Visit our water heater calculator to learn more.

 7. Install energy efficient windows

-Windows are significant source of energy waste – they can add up to 10% to 25% of your total energy bill.
-A lower-cost solution is to add window film to west and south-facing windows.
+Inefficient windows can add 10% to 25% to your heating & cooling costs.
+If new windows are not an option, a lower-cost solution is to add window film to west and south-facing windows.
 TECO rebate alert – earn a rebate when you purchase and install energy-efficient windows.

 8. Upgrade to an energy-efficient heat pump

 Replace your heating & cooling system with a highly efficient heat pump and save approximately 40% annually on heating and cooling costs.
 TECO rebate alert – earn a rebate when you purchase and install an energy-efficient heating & cooling system.